Bayesian uncertainty-aware deep learning with noisy labels: Tackling annotation ambiguity in EEG seizure detection

-\item \textbf{Gaussian Noise:} Random bursts of Gaussian noise are applied to all seizure and noise sources, and to two additional sources in the central left and right hemispheres.
-Gaussian noise is also added 30 seconds before and after seizure onset.
-Noise is generated at three signal-to-noise ratio (SNR) levels: $3.1-6.0$ dB, $0.92-3.1$ dB, and $-1.6-0.92$ dB.
-SNR levels lower than this would be removed during standard EEG preprocessing. \end{itemize}
+\item \textbf{Gaussian Noise:} Random bursts of Gaussian noise are applied to all sources.
+Gaussian noise is also added 30 seconds around seizure onset.
+Noise is generated at an Signal-to-Noise ratio (SNR) of $-1.6-0.92$ dB.
+Effect of EEG SNR level is discussed in \nameref{S1_Appendix:snr} and \nameref{S1_snr}. \end{itemize}

-After generating the 10-20 EEG recordings, we segment the data into 1-second non-overlapping windows.
-Next, we introduce different types of label noise to simulate faulty seizure annotations for each recording.
-These include random label errors, over-segmentation of the seizure at 10\%, 30\% and 50\% of the seizure duration, and under-segmentation of the seizure at 10\%, 30\% and 50\% of the seizure duration.
-If the over-segmentation exceeds the 10-minute recording length, it is truncated to 1 minute outside the true seizure time points.
-Similarly, we truncate under-segmentation of seizure to at least 29 seconds.
-As a result, we create 21 variations of the simulated dataset (corresponding to 3 SNR levels $\times$ 7 label noise levels).